-- Proposals ("Title" through "Timeline and Budget" sections below) are limited to five pages total and must include all of the following information; incomplete submissions will not be reviewed.
+Proposals are limited to five pages total and must include all of the information outlined below.
+Incomplete submissions will not be reviewed.

 The title should briefly convey, in general terms, the question addressed by the study.

-- Explain the importance of the problem the proposed study will address in terms of societal need and/or advances in scientific knowledge of child development.
+- The importance of the problem the proposed project will address in terms of societal need, behavior principles, and/or advances in scientific knowledge of child development.

-- Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in child development from a behavior analytic perspective.
+- How the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in child development from a behavior analytic perspective.

-- Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive the subject matter will be changed if the proposed aims are achieved. (up to 1/2 page recommended)
+- How the concepts, methods, technologies, treatments, services, or preventative interventions that drive the subject matter will be changed if the proposed aims are achieved.

-In the interest of brevity, the methods section should include highlights only.
-It need not include enough detail for replication.
+In the interest of brevity, this section should include highlights only.
+It does not need to include enough detail for replication.
+Include the following information:

 - Data analysis plan

 - Expected results plus how data will be interpreted

 Briefly discuss anticipated difficulties in conducting the research and your contingency plan for completing the research successfully should those difficulties be encountered.